"He’s a confident and amazingly gifted performer biting off works of immense complexity..." -Paul Hertelendy, Arts San

 Small ensemble collaborations with diverse artists such as Rhiannon Giddens, Joe Pug, Ben Sollee, Tobie Milford and The Low Anthem have been especially gratifying along with performances at the Forecastle Festival backing up My Morning Jacket and Alabama Shakes..
 On bigger stages, Rob has performed as concertmaster for orchestral concerts with Barry Manilow, Celtic Woman, Michael Feinstein, Jackie Evancho and as assistant concertmaster for the North American tour of Star Wars in Concert.

 Born and raised in Massachusetts, Rob began studying the violin at a young age with his grandmother.
 A graduate of the University of Cincinnati College-Conservatory of Music, he earned two degrees in violin performance, studying with Dr. Won-Bin Yim, for whom he served as graduate teaching assistant, and also with Dorothy Delay.
-While at CCM he studied chamber music with the Amernet and Tokyo String Quartets.
 His violin is from Reggio Emilia in northern Italy, made by Mario Bedocchi in 1927.